mooreryan/TenderIsTheByte/collections/_posts/2021-01-18-divnet-rust-implementation.md

 So what did I do?
 First, I took the Lee data and sorted the ASV table in decreasing abundance order.
 Then I created new datasets from the top 10, 20, 40, 80, 160, 320, 640, and 1280 ASVs.
 In addition to the full 16 sample datasets, I also created test datasets with only eight samples by randomly picking samples from the ASV table, remiving any ASVs that had zero count in the remaining samples, and then took the top 10, 20, ..., 1280 ASVs just like for the 16 sample datasets.
 I ran everything with the default algorithm tuning in DivNet (6 expectation maximization (EM) iterations (3 burn), 500 Monte-Carlo (MC) iterations (250 burn)) and 2 replicates.
 I would probably use the "careful" setting (10 EM iterations and 1000 MC iterations) as well as running more replicates if I was actually analyzing data, but this was good enough for this little profiling experiment.

-This isn't the most scientific profiling job ever, but it should give you a sense of how the runtime and memory scales with the number of taxa and samples for both the R and Rust versions of DivNet.
+This isn't the most scientific profiling job ever, but it should give you a sense of how the run time and memory scales with the number of taxa and samples for both the R and Rust versions of DivNet.
 For the timing, I ran each dataset three times, and I used the `time` function to get the elapsed time and the max memory used for each run.
-Since loading all the R dependencies takes a large proportion of the total runtime in the smaller DivNet-R runs, I got the elapsed time of just the `divnet` function using the [tictoc](https://cran.r-project.org/web/packages/tictoc/index.html) R package.
+Since loading all the R dependencies takes a large proportion of the total run time in the smaller DivNet-R runs, I got the elapsed time of just the `divnet` function using the [tictoc](https://cran.r-project.org/web/packages/tictoc/index.html) R package.
 I still used `time` to get the max memory for these runs though.

 One other thing to mention, I ran all of these on a compute cluster.
 I didn't think about it until after I had already run everthing, but I compiled both `divnet-rs` and `OpenBLAS` on a different node than the one that I used to actually run the tests.
 The compute cluster that I used has a bunch of different types of nodes, so the compiled output of both may not be ideal for the node I actually ran the timings on (e.g., different [SIMD instructions](https://en.wikipedia.org/wiki/SIMD), different CPU architectures, etc.).
 While the timing experiments were running, there were other jobs on the same node running at the same time, so that is another thing that may have influenced the results.